-Both Dysport and Botox contain Botulinum Toxin
+Both Dysport and Botox Contain Botulinum Toxin

 In 2009, a new competitor for Botox was approved for the US market, under the brand Dysport (abobotulinumtoxinA).
 Like Botox, Dysport is a botulinum toxin treatment indicated for wrinkle correction as well as certain movement disorders like spasticity and cervical dystonia.
 However, these two botulinum neurotoxin preparations were manufactured and purified via distinct, proprietary manufacturing processes.
-As such, Dysport and Botox have different properties in terms of duration of results, diffusion, adverse event profile, and potency.
+As such, injectables from Dysport and Botox have different properties in terms of duration of results, diffusion, adverse event profile, and potency.

 Botox (onabotulinumtoxin a) is primarily known as a cosmetic injectable that treats wrinkles like glabellar lines; however, it has many more therapeutic uses.
 As a neurotoxin, it causes chemical denervation in cholinergic neurons, thus impacting signal transmission between these nerves to other cells.
 It is for this reason that Botox has many therapeutic applications.
 For instance, Botox is indicated in the treatment of various neuromuscular disorders like cervical dystonia and blepharospasm, and recently has been implicated in conditions associated with pain, like chronic migraines, and urologic conditions affecting bladder control, like overactive bladder.
 Botox has immense therapeutic benefits for patients from a wide spectrum of neurological disorders.

-Differences between Botox and Dysport preparations
+Differences Between Botox and Dysport Preparations

 As stated previously, both products are very similar; they are both type A botulinum toxins with similar modes of action and established safety profiles.
 However, studies examining the composition of these 2 preparations have demonstrated notable differences in the structure of the active substrates.
 Botulinum toxin type A exists in nature as a 150-kDa protein surrounded by nontoxic, accessory proteins.
 These accessory proteins, together with the toxin, form complexes as a way to confer stability and prevent degradation.
 This difference in composition has striking effects on each preparation’s clinical activity and adverse event profile via its impact on diffusion potential.